natrontech/pocketbase-nextjs-template/README.md

 ```

-### Deploy
+### Production

 You can deploy pocketbase-nextjs-template in your Kubernetes cluster, but you have to set all the env variables.
 For backing up the database, you can consider using [Litestream](https://litestream.io).